 Huis ten Bosch theme park

 At its peak in 1990, Nagasaki Holland Village attracted more than 2 million visitors.
-However, Kamichika was not done with his projects yet.
-In 1988 Kamichika began planning something that was, carefully said, extremely ambitious and a project so big it would get recognition throughout the world: Huis ten Bosch.
-Under the impression that everything was possible (it was the economic bubble in Japan at that time), he designed a landscape with six kilometers of canals, 400.000 trees, 300.000 flowers and at least 3.2km of underground tunnels for the communications, energy, and water infrastructure.
+However, Kamichika was not done with his project yet.
+In 1988 he began planning something that was, carefully said, extremely ambitious and a project so big it would get recognition throughout the world: Huis ten Bosch.
+Under the impression that everything was possible (there was an economic bubble in Japan at that time), he designed a landscape with six kilometers of canals, 400.000 trees, 300.000 flowers and at least 3.2km of underground tunnels for communications, energy, and water infrastructure.
 In between rose famous structures from the Netherlands one after another: De Dom of Utrecht, Het Rijksmuseum of Amsterdam and of course Huis ten Bosch (see photo above).
 I will write more about this amazing park in another post.
 Below a replica of the ship the Prins William in Holland Village (the largest ship at the time of the Dutch East India Company).